ChE, PE, MBA, CMC, CMR

 During his professional career, he has worked for three Fortune 500 companies in the chemical, photographic, fiber optic and environmental industries in various capacities including engineering, engineering management, manufacturing, sales and marketing, and international business.
-His engineering positions have included environmental engineer, development engineer, production engineer, plant/site engineer, process engineer, and quality control engineer.
+His engineering positions have included environmental engineer, development engineer, production engineer, plant/facility engineer, process engineer, and quality control engineer.
 His management positions have included management, senior management, and executive level positions in research, engineering, program management, and environmental project management sales and marketing.
 Prior to founding Boston Environmental & Engineering Associates Inc., he was Vice President of Environmental Engineering, for a leading Massachusetts environmental engineering firm.
 He retired from Polaroid Corporation in 1995, as Sr. Director R&D Division.

 Mr. Marckini’s impressive credentials additionally include a BS ChE (BS Chemical Engineering) MS Env E )(Environmental Engineering), PE ChE (Registered Professional Chemical Engineer), MBA, CMC (Certificated Mold Consultant), CMR (Certificated Mold Remediator), and a CMRT (Certificated Mold Remediation Trainer).